This artist adds brilliant creative flair to tourist photos

 The leaning lens of Pisa

-Is there a more cliche tourist photo than the Leaning Tower of Pisa with people pretending to be holding it up?
+Is there a more cliche tourist photo than the Leaning Tower of Pisa with people pretending to hold it up?

 Well, now it has a fresh spin thanks to Robin Yayla who has imagined that it's a long and large camera lens instead.